- Learn To Ride

 - Equine Welfare

-Please note: NCCP Certified Instructors may maintain amateur competitive status while receiving remuneration for instructing.
+Instructor: Specializes in introducing beginners to non-competitive or recreational riding and/or driving.
+NCCP Certified Instructors may maintain amateur competitive status while receiving remuneration for instructing.

 Coach: Specializes in working with athletes actively competing in equestrian sport.
 This stream allows a coach to progress through competitive levels and specialize in a discipline.

 High Performance 1 Coach: Dressage, Eventing, Jumping, Reining